-Earned Income Rules for 2017 or 2016 Contributions
+Earned Income Rules for 2020 and 2021 Contributions

+You must have earned income to make a Roth IRA contribution.
 The amount of earned income you have must equal or exceed the amount of your Roth IRA contribution.

 - If you have enough earned income, in addition to your own Roth IRA contribution, you may make a Roth IRA contribution for a non-working spouse.